Ukraine's Costly European Dream

-President Petro Poroshenko of Ukraine signed a major trade agreement with the European Union.
+Ukraine President Petro Poroshenko just signed a major trade agreement with the European Union.
 The EU also set out specific, Poroshenko-suggested terms for a new round of sanctions against Russia.
 There is no question where European leaders' sympathies lie, but Ukraine will have to pay a price for abandoning its role as a bridge between Russia and Europe and embracing the EU so completely.

-The deal is a small step toward EU accession.
+The deal is only a small step toward joining the EU.
 Serbia, Macedonia, Bosnia and Kosovo, for example, have more comprehensive association agreements with the EU, and their membership is far from assured.
 Ukraine's deal requires the EU to cancel or lower import duties on most Ukrainian non-agricultural goods and introduce quotas for the duty-free import of agricultural ones.
 Ukraine, for its part, has to reciprocate on most goods within seven years and on cars within 15 years.

 In a document meant to dispel myths about the association agreement, the European Commission stressed that "there is nothing in the Agreement which will affect trade with any other trade partner of Ukraine, including Russia.
 Therefore no negative economic effects regarding trade with other trade partners of Ukraine can be expected as a result of the Agreement itself.
 Threats by Russia to raise its tariffs if Ukraine signs the Agreement are not based on economic reasoning".